 Read More On: Carbs in a Vegan Diet

-A very convenient way of keeping track of your vegan bodybuilding progress is by using MyFitnessPal via your smartphone.
+A very convenient way of keeping track of your macros and vegan bodybuilding progress is by using MyFitnessPal via your smartphone.

 You simply add the amount of vegan foods you eat and then MyFitnessPal will calculate your calories, protein, fat, and carb intake for the day.

 However, if you like the flexibility of doing all of this macro stuff 'on the go', you'll likely find that after a couple of weeks of consistent logging that you get used to it rather quickly.